 VyprVPN is good for bypassing Netflix geo-blocking measures.
 However, it is not great when it comes to torrenting.
 VyprVPN has a problem with you violating copyrights, so torrenting might get your subscription revoked.

 Golden Frog is based in VPN-friendly Switzerland and provides an audit-proven no-log service.
 It also has top-notch customer support, brilliant apps for a wide range of platforms, and is reasonably priced.

 As mentioned, its biggest issue is with torrenting and other copyright-related matters.

 Best newcomer of 2018 – who knows how far it will go!

 - Pros: fast, secure, rich in features, unlimited simultaneous connections

 - Cons: the website is not the best, support could be better

 The Top 10 isn’t often a place for newcomers, but Surfshark VPN deserves an exception.
 This service opened shop this spring and has demonstrated a meteoric rise to the top.

 Surfshark offers the most secure protocols in OpenVPN and IKEv2, encrypting data under AES-256-GCM.
 This is a very high level of protection as is, but the security features don’t end there.
 Surfshark VPN also has a kill switch and even multi-hop (cascading connections through two VPN servers).
 Following TunnelBear, Surfshark got the security of its browsers extensions independently audited by the German cybersecurity firm Cure53.

-This VPN provider is based in the same place as ExpressVPN — the British Virgin Islands.
+This VPN provider is based in the British Virgin Islands.
 That fact, as well as no connection limit, means that Surfshark can afford to have a real no-log policy.